KZNSA Gallery presents ‘ 2023 KZNSA ANNUAL MEMBERS’ AWARD’

 POST

-The following sub-themes are suggestions for ways in which the broader theme can be interpreted further by artists:
+The following sub-themes were suggested for ways in which the broader theme could be interpreted further by artists:

 Post-covid/after the new normal